Introduction to CSS

 This practical course offers an introduction to the CSS Display Property.

-- Learn how the display property specifics the rendering of the box
+- Learn how the display property specifies the rendering of the box

 - Learn about the block, inline, and inline-block display property values